 Chicago, Illinois 60653

-Four miles down 47 Street from Back of the Yards, find another cafe holding their neighborhood down.
+Four miles down 47 Street from Back of the Yards, find another coffee bar holding their neighborhood down.
 Carver 47 is located in the Little Black Pearl, an arts organization that has been working with the youth of Kenwood and the historic Bronzeville neighborhood for just over 25 years.
 They’ve even opened a Chicago Public Schools-accredited high school (which you’ll need to walk into to use the restroom when school isn’t in session).
 They serve tasty Intelligentsia-roasted coffee in a large, art-filled space that’s very worth seeing.

 4200 West Irving Park Road